Special Disability Examination Provisions for Candidates with an Impairment or Disability

-* Current professional vision assessment report indicating moderate/severe vision impairment
+- Current professional vision assessment report indicating moderate/severe vision impairment

 - Support statement and recommendations from specialist teacher e.g. Visiting Teacher Service

-* Details of school arrangements
+- Details of school arrangements

 - Detailed alternative format paper requests: Braille, enlarged print, diagrams, colored paper, recorded examination, diagram descriptions

 Emergency Special Arrangement ApplicationsOnly Emergency Special Arrangement applications can be submitted after this time and MUST include the following evidence:

 - A medical certificate containing:

-* Date of onset
+- Date of onset

-* Outline of symptoms and treatment
+- Outline of symptoms and treatment

-* Likely effect of the illness on the students capacity to complete the examination(s)
+- Likely effect of the illness on the students capacity to complete the examination(s)

 - Medical recommendations for particular Special Examination Arrangements

-The application is assessed by a TQA officer and if required further information sought/clarified.
+How does the process work?The application is assessed by a TASC officer and, if required, further information sought/clarified.

-Reviewing a decisionShould a student wish to request a review of a decision, they should refer to the following link on the TQA website:
+Reviewing a decisionShould a student wish to request a review of a decision, they should refer to the following link on the TASC website: